 This guide covers funding for students studying a full-time undergraduate degree at a UK university.

-Brexit: the UK left the EU on 31 January 2020 and has entered an 11-month transition period.
-Any information in this guide reflects what has been confirmed as of March/April 2020.
+Brexit: the UK left the EU on 31 January 2020 and entered a transition period which ends on 31 December 2020.
+Any information in this guide reflects what has been confirmed as of December 2020.
 We will update this guide as we learn more.

 With world renowned teaching, research, and facilities – as well as a rich historical and cultural heritage – there’s a reason why the UK is one of the most popular study destinations in the world.